gvwilson/thirdbit/src/fiction/iffy/index.md

 There were tear tracks on his cheeks.
 "That was their spotter I shot down.
 Once I get you where we're goin',
-I gotta pick it up an' fix it."
+I gotta go back an' fix it."

-Half a dozen questions elbowed each other in Iffy's head, each trying to be the first out of her mouth.
+Half a dozen questions elbowed each other in Iffy's head.
-What she said instead was,
+"Where'd the tech come from?"
+was the first to escape.

+"Us, at first, but now they do it themselves.
+I don't know where,"
+he continued before Iffy could ask,
+"An' I don't want to.
+Somethin' the machines built for 'em, maybe.
+Whatever it is,
+there's more of 'em every year."

+Iffy shivered.
-"I'll help if you want."
+"That drone—I'll help you fix it up if you want."

 The Ecologist nodded.
 "Thank you."